Alibaba strengthens its position in cloud and AI, prioritising growth over profitability

 The main contributor to the financial flow is the e-commerce segment, particularly domestic operations in the Chinese market.

-Alibaba Group Holding Limited – September 2024 quarterly earnings report
+Alibaba Group Holding Limited – September 2024 quarterly earnings results

 On 15 November 2024, Alibaba Group Holding Limited released its quarterly results for the period ended on 30 September 2024.
 The key figures from the report are outlined below: